BrianEP-hub/portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+## Setup

+To set up the application make sure you have the correct version of Angular CLI installed.
+Then run command `npm install` to install all dependencies and follow along with the available scripts described below

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.